tastybug/zettelkasten/catalog/vault.md

 ### K/V Model

 The K/V engine is available under a path, say `secret/`.
-You are supposed to add nodes under the root, to which you attach a single k/v pair.
+You are supposed to add nodes under the root, to which you attach k/v pair(s).

-Example: `vault kv put secret/nonprod/database 'password=bla'; vault kv put secret/nonprod/database 'username=dba'`
+Example: `vault kv put secret/nonprod/database 'password=bla' 'username=dba'`

 This results in:
 * secret/nonprod/database // <- the node
-	* password=bla // 2nd version k/v is active
+	* password=bla
+	* username=dba

 ## Backends